Regional Area Rounds

 Each year the national amateur theatre organisations of the four United Kingdom countries promote a series of one-act play festivals.
 Local festivals lead selected productions to a national festival in each country, from which one production is selected to represent its country at the British Final Festival.
 Area festivals are held in various parts of Wales from February to May and the six highest marked productions are selected to appear at the Wales Final Festival of One-Act Plays.

 The festivals provide an opportunity for amateur companies to appear in new and varying venues before widely differing audiences; to receive constructive criticism from a qualified adjudicator, and to compare the standard of their own work with that of the other companies taking part.
 For audiences, the public adjudication of performances offers a deeper understanding and appreciation of theatre.
+The Adjudicator for the festival will be David Price GoDA

 The six highest marked plays go through to the Wales Final Festival